laurabsteele/personal-goals/README.md

 # May 14, 2017

-### This Week's Goal: Focus on passion projects not just 'have to' projects
+### This Week's Goal: Carpe Diem.
+It's scary, opportunities are new, but seize the day and don't second guess.

 ## Things I'll Do This Week:
-- [ ] Create one new codepen for CSS Grid
-- [ ] Read another chapter of Ethan Marcotte's Book
+- [ ] Read another 3 chapters of Lean In.
-- [ ] Spend at least an hour on one hand lettering project
+- [ ] Refresh existing portfolio site
-- [ ] Continue Sketching ideas for a Thunderbirds poster
+- [ ] E-mail Evoynne to see what she is looking for in a new website
 - [ ] Write outline for personal brand/design story
-- [ ] Research websites for Evoynne

 ### Things I'll Do This Month: May 2017
-- [ ] One page of hand lettering a day
 - [ ] Read a web design book
 - [ ] Write self brand story
 - [x] Start collecting ideas for personal design brand.
 Starting the new portfolio site process